-246-70-020 No changes anticipated.
+246-70-020 In scope, but no specific proposed changes.

 Applicability to

 WSLCB Rules

 246-70-030 Technical changes for clarity.
 Definitions Update definitions for consistency with WSLCB.

 Section Amendments for Consideration Update "Allowed pesticide" to include references to WSLCB rule.
 New terminology for products that meet standards for medical use (as required by 246-040 and -050) to: Clarify term to better reflect higher quality and testing standards for medical use.
 Resolve conflict with DOH tax exemption policy that defines "compliant marijuana product" as any product purchased by a recognition cardholder.
 Ensure all definitions align with related RCWs and WACs.